deoxis9001/Archipelago/worlds/tboir/docs/setup_en.md

 After installing *The Binding of Isaac: Rebirth* via Steam locate its installation folder by right-clicking it your Steam Library and choosing *Manage* -> *Browse local files*.
 If it does not exist already create a folder named *mods* inside the installation folder.
-Inside this folder place the *The Binding of Isaac AP Mod* zip file.
+Inside this folder unpack the *The Binding of Isaac AP Mod* zip file.
 If you download Mod Config Menu via GitHub/gitlab you will have to place the folder in zip file inside the *mods* folder.
 If you used SteamWorkshop for Mod Config Menu you don't need to place anything into the *mods* folder.